logartoRS/C-Sharp_Codes/00 Introduction/README.md

 ## Types of variable

 * **Byte:** Is a unsigned integer, Byte is in the range 0 to 255.
+*
 ```c#
 byte byteNumber1 = 0;
 byte byteNumber2 = 255;
 ```

+That we can print on the console to see the numbers.